yf1253/midterm.github.io/README.md

 # Midterm project - Interactive painting
 View on https://yf1253.github.io/midterm.github.io/
-- Press your mouse to speed up the ellipses
+- Press your mouse to increse spinning speed of the ellipses
-- Hover over the smallest circle to see the four petals flower grow
+- Hover over the smallest circle to show the flower's animation
-- Move your mouse to the left and right to change petals color
+- Move your mouse left or right to change petals color